Virtual open days - Adult Training

 Once they have been accepted on to the programme all apprentices will be required to attend a Lincoln College Induction.
 Apprentices will require access to a tablet/computer to access their e-portfolio (OneFile).

-• One to one support from a dedicated, professional assessor/instructor allocated to the learner for the duration of the programme,
+• One to one coaching from a dedicated, professional tutor allocated to the learner for the duration of the programme.

 End Point Assessment

 There will be an End Point Assessment (EPA) as the final stage of an Apprenticeship.
 The Apprentice must demonstrate their learning to an independent end point assessor and the overall grade available is distinction, merit, pass or fail.

 The EPA consists of the following three assessments.